 Who We Are

 Our products span across the largest categories of ethnic frozen foods ranging from Mexican to Italian to Asian across every distribution channel including foodservice, grocery, warehouse club, and custom manufacturing.
+From incredible Umami sauces to delicious Umami seasoning, you can count on quality with every Umami product.

 Umami joins tastes such as sweet, sour, salty, and bitter.
 These are all unique and cannot be created by mixing other tastes – they are known as primary tastes.
 Umami provides a pleasant, savory sensation that balances the four other options.